 The cottage had previously been in the same local family for at least 100 years with no need felt for utra-modern conveniences, no seamless fitted kitchen or central heating entangled throughout.
 As such, it is ideal throughout as a space to interact with and experience how the place was lived in over time.

 Open Days in 2018

 The cottage was secured as a permanent space late April 2018.
-There will be a variety of maintenance tasks and ground works to be undertaken before winter sets in.
+There was a variety of renovations and ground works to be undertaken through and into winter.

-However after several weeks of refurbishment preparation work, it was decided that it would be good to pause and open the place for visitors for a few days in July 2018.
+After several weeks of initial clearance work, it was decided that it would be good to pause and open the place for visitors for a few days in July 2018.